Berkshire profit falls 24 percent, keeps Wells Fargo stake

 That missed the average $3,058.10 per share forecast of analysts polled by Thomson Reuters I/B/E/S, in part reflecting weaker results at the Geico auto insurer and BNSF railroad, and falling demand from customers in industrial sectors.

 Results included a $1.6 billion gain when Mars Inc bought Berkshire's preferred stock investment in its Wrigley chewing gum business.
-Last year's results included a $4.4 billion gain related to the food company Kraft Heinz Co (KHC.O).
+Last year's results included a $4.4 billion gain related to the food company Kraft Heinz Co.

 Revenue was nearly unchanged at $59.1 billion.
 Book value per share, Buffett's preferred measure of growth, rose 2 percent from the end of June to $163,783.